iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 where $T$ is called the system's _transition function_.

-An important notice: If you come from Computer Science, you are probably most used to _finite_ state machines.
+An important notice: If you come from Computer Science, you are probably used to _finite_ state machines.
 Just know that in our context, the states may be any set.
 Some of the algorithms that we will see today only work for finite state spaces, but there are others that may even require a continuous space!
-An example is SDDP, which uses linear programming duality and thus requires the state space to be a convex subset of $\R^n$.
+An example is Stochastic Dual Dynamic Programming, which is based upon linear programming duality and thus requires the state space to be a convex subset of $\R^n$.

 ### The Dynamics of Decision-Making